Accessible Travel

 The City of Greenville, Barbara Stone Foundation, and Greenville CAN have collaborated with local restaurants to create Access GVL, a new interactive map and accessibility guide to Downtown Greenville.

-This web-based app provides accessibility information for participating restaurants, the location of city-owned accessible parking spaces, accessible routes, potential barriers, public elevators, and public restrooms.
+This web-based app provides accessibility information for participating restaurants, the location of city-owned accessible parking spaces, accessible routes, potential barriers, and public elevators or restrooms.
 Users can search for accessible restaurants and parking using lists or a map.
-The app also includes information on how loud a restaurant typically is, how bright or dark the interior is, whether there are captions on TVs, how easy the menu is to understand, and more.
+The app also includes information on restaurant noise levels, lighting, TV captions, menu readability, and more.

 TRANSPORTATION